Updated: Jan 15

 Design Around Your Favorite Item

-The kitchen island was purchased from Wayfair, and I can honestly tell you that I really took a gamble on matching that but damn it paid off- I knew the metal would go with a lot of what I was choosing for my living room.
-Additionally, I considered how much wood would be in my living room and off played a more hardware strategy to the room.
-It is also great if you have minimal storage seen in this photo and have pretty yellow cookware to display.
+The final 'room' in the house was probably my favorite to create.
+Beginning in the kitchen, I bought the island separately as I needed more counter space.
+The kitchen island was purchased from Wayfair, and I really took a gamble on matching that, but damn, it paid off.
+I knew the metal would go with the furniture I chose for the living room.
+Additionally, I considered how much wood would be featured in the living room and played off the structured hardware.
+Kitchen islands are functional if you have minimal storage (and if you have pretty cookware, a great way to display it!).

 If you would like to know where anything else in my house is from, feel free to ask below or email me!